Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Approximate sequential filtering

 \subsection{Non-ensemble analysis}

 In a non-ensemble analysis scheme, we are given, first, the forecast (analysis background) ${\bf x}^{\rm f}$, see Eq.~(\ref{fc}).
-(Till the end of this section, the time subscripts are omitted since all vectors correspond to the same time instant.)
+(Till the end of this subsection, the time subscripts are omitted since all vectors correspond to the same time instant.)
 Second, we have current observations ${\bf x}^{\rm obs}$.
 Third, a static proxy ${\bf B}_{\rm static}$ to the true background-error covariance matrix ${\bf B}$ is available.
 The point estimate of the truth (often called the deterministic or control analysis) ${\bf x}^{\rm a}$ is sought as a linear combination of ${\bf x}^{\rm f}$ and ${\bf x}^{\rm obs}$.

-If (i) the true background-error covariance matrix ${\bf B}$ is known, (ii) ${\bf x}^{\rm f}$ is an optimal estimate of the truth by itself (meaning that no affine transformation of the forecast is better in the mean-square sense), and (iii) $\boldsymbol\eta$ is probabilistically independent of the forecast error $\boldsymbol\xi = {\bf x}^{\rm f} - {\bf x}$ (\ie of all past observation and model errors), then the {\em optimal} (Kalman filter) analysis scheme can be employed:
+If (i) the true background-error covariance matrix ${\bf B}$ is known, (ii) ${\bf x}^{\rm f}$ is an optimal estimate of the truth by itself (meaning that no affine transformation of the forecast is better in the mean-square sense), and (iii) $\boldsymbol\varepsilon$ is probabilistically independent of the forecast error $\boldsymbol\xi = {\bf x}^{\rm f} - {\bf x}$ (this is the case if $\boldsymbol\varepsilon$ is independent of all past observation and model errors), then the {\em optimal} (Kalman filter) analysis scheme can be employed:

 where

 is the (Kalman) gain matrix.
 The optimal analysis error covariance matrix is ${\bf A} = ({\bf B}^{-1} + {\bf H}^\TT {\bf R}^{-1}{\bf H})^{-1} \equiv ({\bf I - KH)B}$.